-The VFR pattern flown by the C-5 is a visual box pattern between 2200-2700 feet MSL.
+The VFR pattern flown by the C-5 is a visual box pattern flown between 2200-2700 feet MSL.
 In addition, the C-5 practices steep visual approaches beginning ~10 miles from the landing RWY at 5500 feet MSL or from a high overhead pattern from 5500 feet MSL.

-The F-16s operate a military over-head pattern (see above) flown at 2700 feet MSL.
+The F-16s operate a military overhead pattern (ground track shown above) flown at 2700 feet MSL.
 In addition, the F-16s practice simulated flameout (SFO) patterns at Kelly, either by means of a visual straight-in or an overhead pattern.
 This pattern simulates the failure of the aircraft's one (and only) engine, starts at a high altitude, and requires a high rate of descent to the runway.